isabella232/Deploy-Scripts/Labtech/advanced/ReadMe.md

-###Deploying OpenDNS Umbrella Roaming Client with LabTech
+###Deploying Umbrella roaming client with LabTech
 <div>
 <table style="height: 100px; width: 100%">
 	<tbody>
 		<tr>
 			<td bgcolor="#ffffcc">
-				<p><strong>NOTE:</strong> This document is specific to deploying the OpenDNS Roaming Client on Windows client operating systems,  such as Windows 8 or 10.
-OpenDNS does not support the installation of the Roaming Client on Windows Server operating systems.</p>
+				<p><strong>NOTE:</strong> This document is specific to deploying the Cisco Umbrella roaming client on Windows client operating systems, such as Windows 8 or 10.
+We do not support the installation of the Umbrella roaming client on Windows Server operating systems.
+A complete list of prerequisites are available <a href="https://docs.umbrella.com/product/msp/prerequisites/">here</a>.
+This document assumes you've read these prerequisites and have opened the appropriate firewall ports.</p>
 			</td>
 		</tr>
 	</tbody>